rcl-ssl/docs/httpautorenew/linux.md

 When the daemon is stopped, the daemon will discontinue certificate renewals and installation in the server.

-**Note: You need to keep the daemon running to automatically renew certificates.**

 ```bash
 sudo systemctl stop httpautorenew
 ```

+{: .warning }
+You need to keep the daemon running to automatically renew certificates.

 # Fixing Errors